apache/dubbo-js/README.md

 });
 ```

-since dubbo2.6.3 Support implicit delivery of attachments from provider to consumer, [#889]
+dubbo2.6.3:Support implicit delivery of attachments from provider to consumer, [#889](https://github.com/apache/incubator-dubbo/issues/889)
-How to get providerAttachments.
-Because we have middleware, it's so easy.
+How to get providerAttachments?.
+Because we have middleware, it's so easy :)

 ```typescript
 dubbo.use(async (ctx, next) => {